If you’ve ever picked up a bottle of whiskey, chances are you’ve seen the word “proof” on the label. But what does it actually mean?

 Flavored whiskeys offer a unique mix of whiskey’s boldness and sweet flavors.
 When trying flavored whiskeys, keep in mind their lower proof.
 This might change how they mix in cocktails.
 But, remember to enjoy them responsibly, even with lower alcohol content.

-Tasting Considerations Based on Proof
+Tasting Tips Based on Proof